 Furthermore, the CCO has initiated a new capacity building program called COMCEC COVID Response (CCR).
 The Program aims at assisting member countries with a view to address existing and potential future ramifications of the pandemic.
-In this regard, the CCO will introduce new modalities under CCR to directly respond member country needs related to the pandemic and call for project proposals by mid-October 2020.
+In this regard, the CCO has called for project proposals in October 2020.
+The eligible projects will be implemented in 2021.